itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Goal in Context: Jump one players piece over the other's, and remove the jumped piece from the board

-Precondition: it is the correct player's turn
+Precondition: It is the correct player's turn

-Trigger: the player/opponent makes a valid move that moves 2 spaces
+Trigger: The player/opponent makes a valid move that moves 2 spaces

 Scenario:
   1. A player jumps the opponents piece through the GUI
-  2. the movePiece() function verifies that they are allowed to jump the piece
+  2. The movement code verifies that they are allowed to jump the piece
-  3. the players jumping piece is moved, and the opponents piece is removed from the board
+  3. The players jumping piece is moved, and the opponents piece is removed from the board
-  4. the GUI updates with the new game state
+  4. The GUI updates with the new game state

 Post Condition: the jumped piece gets removed from the board, and the GUI shows the new game state

 Exceptions: N/A